 As Senior Manager, Marketing/PR, Nicky is responsible for writing press releases, dealing with the press, coordinating media shoots, as well as managing website content, the Zoo's quarterly publication, and video production.
 Nicky formerly worked for KTVU Fox 2 where she was a writer/producer/editor in the Creative Services Department.
 She was responsible for writing and producing image campaigns, commercials, special report promotions, and news topicals.
 In 2007, she was nominated for an Emmy by the National Academy of Television Arts and Sciences for a spot she wrote and produced.
 While working in television news, she was also a writer/producer at WJRT in Flint, MI and a production associate at KSBW in Salinas, CA. Nicky has a bachelors degree in film and digital media and a minor in education from UC Santa Cruz.
 She enjoys working on Oakland Zoo website, public relations, and promoting the Zoo to new visitors.
 In her spare time, Nicky enjoys traveling, watching films, and spending time with friends, family, and her cats, Fiona and Lux.

 Amber is a long-time employee of the Zoo, and lover of animals.
 She took this job because she really enjoys being around the animals.
-She also gets the chance through events to introduce other people to the wonders of the Zoo.
-It's a great job.
+In her position, she oversees the facilities department and introduces guests to the wonders of the Zoo through our many events throughout the year.
 At Oakland Zoo there are many events during the year, including Walk in the Wild, Boo at the Zoo, and ZooLights.
 Amber plans each event to the last detail, making sure that our patrons and members have an incredible experience.
 During special events, Amber coordinates the hundreds of staff members and entertainment it takes to pull off an event.
-Amber is originally from southern California, and attended the University of California at Santa Barbara, studying Art History.
+Amber is originally from Southern California, and attended the University of California at Santa Barbara, studying Art History.
 Amber is a dedicated member of the staff, and we're lucky to have her.

 Everard joined Oakland Zoo in October of 2011 with twenty years of experience in publication, graphic design, editorial management experience, and has won several awards within the industry.
 Everard launched a couple magazines on his own, including TALL magazine - published in 2003, it was a lifestyle magazine for men 6'2" and taller and women 5'9" and taller (Everard is 6'9").
 In 2008 he launched Bay Area Kids magazine, a regional lifestyle magazine for families of young children living in the San Francisco Bay Area.
 While winding down production of Bay Area Kids, Everard was hired on in October 2010 as Creative Services Manager.
 He handles all design and overall layout/creation of publications, digital media, and is expanding into interactive publishing.
 Overall, his goal is to produce a cohesive branding experience for Oakland Zoo.
 He is married to a professional photographer and has two young children.
 His favorite animals are the tigers.
 He secretly wishes Oakland Zoo would have a polar bear and a black panther too (though not together in the same exhibit).